toxictager/powerpoint-automation/README.md

 just tell the program what is your subject, the number of slides, number of pictures per slide and the language you want it in and it will creat the powerpoint saved on a folder in your desktop called presentation so you can go and edit it
+For this to work you need to have an api for an ai i used hugging face as its free but feel free to use whatever api key you want